Wiki · Individual Player · Last reviewed June 16, 2026

 Richard Sutton

-Richard S. Sutton is a computer scientist and reinforcement learning pioneer whose work on temporal-difference learning, actor-critic methods, Dyna, and long-lived learning agents helped shape modern AI.
+Richard S. Sutton is a computer scientist and reinforcement learning pioneer whose work on temporal-difference learning, actor-critic methods, policy gradients, Dyna, and long-lived learning agents helped define modern reinforcement learning.
 With Andrew Barto, he received the 2024 ACM A.M.
-Turing Award for foundational work on reinforcement learning.
+Turing Award for developing the conceptual and algorithmic foundations of reinforcement learning.

 Snapshot